 - Interact with world-class faculty in your interested discipline and research interest

 - Network with current graduate students and other prospective students

 - Engage administrators on strategies for submitting a competitive application and how to secure funding

 - Be exposed to research opportunities

-- Applicant must be a recent graduate or in their senior/final year of their undergraduate degree.
-All applicants must graduate no later than Summer 2021, and anticipate enrollment in graduate school in Fall 2021.
+- Applicant must be a recent graduate or in their junior or senior year of their undergraduate degree.
+All applicants must anticipate enrollment in graduate school in Fall 2022.